American Revolutionary War

 News of Barras’ departure led the British to realize that the Chesapeake was the probable target of the French fleets.

-By August 31, Graves had moved his five ships of the line out of New York harbor to meet with Hood's force.
+By August 31, Graves had moved his five ships of the line out of New York harbor to meet with Hood’s force.
 Taking command of the combined fleet, now 19 ships, Graves sailed south, and arrived at the mouth of the Chesapeake on September 5.
-His progress was slow; the poor condition of some of the West Indies ships (contrary to claims by Hood that his fleet was fit for a month of service) necessitated repairs en route.
-Graves was also concerned about some ships in his own fleet; Europe in particular had difficulty manoeuvring.
+His progress was slow; the poor condition of some of the West Indies ships necessitated repairs en route.
+Graves was also concerned about some ships in his own fleet; Europe in particular had difficulty maneuvering.

 On September 5, the British fleet of 19 ships, now under Graves’s command, arrived back at the Chesapeake in the morning.
 They found 24 French ships at anchor behind Cape Henry.
 The remaining 3 ships of de Grasse’s fleet had been detached to blockade the York and James Rivers farther up the bay, and many of the ships at anchor were missing officers, men, and boats who were busy landing the French troops.